 Some of our clients are confined to wheelchairs.
 A dog can help them to open doors, retrieve dropped objects, turn on lights, transfer from chair to bed, to list just a few.

 Hearing impaired clients find life difficult, and sometimes dangerous, because they are unable to hear the sounds around them.
-Hearing dog Raven has enhanced the life of her partner Vivian by signaling when a teakettle is whistling, when her phone is ringing, and when the fire alarm is sounding.
-She also warns Vivian when people are speaking to her and when people are approaching behind her.
+A hearing dog can enhance their partner’s life by signaling when a teakettle is whistling, when a phone is ringing, and when the fire alarm is sounding.
+They can also warn when people are speaking to them and when people are approaching from behind.

 These are just a few ways that Amazing Tails service dogs can help people.
 The possibilities are as diverse as our clients’ disabilities.